FutureTense/lock-manager/README.md

 Download the files and put into your Home Assistant place them in the `packages` directory.
 If it doesn't already exist, you will need to create it.
 For more information see [packages](https://www.home-assistant.io/docs/configuration/packages/).
 I suggest putting all of these files in a directory called `lockmanager` so your directory structure should look something like: `.../homeassistant/packages/lockmanager`

-**N.B.**  This package expects your lock to have the entity_id of `lock.front_door_lock` so you can either rename the entity_id of your lock in Home Assistant or do a global replace in the package files.
+**N.B.**  This package expects your lock to have the entity_id of `lock.schlage_allegion_be469_touchscreen_deadbolt_locked_frontdoor` so you can either rename the entity_id of your lock in Home Assistant or do a global replace in the package files.

 The following files are included:
 * lock_manager_common.yaml